-Information Possible sources Key inquiry needed of information question • How much would it Contact the football Is it a good idea for the cost to sponsor the club for information local pizza local football team?
-Survey past or place to · What is the football current sponsors sponsor the team offering in on their experience local football return? sponsoring the team Who/how many Conduct fieldwork people will see the into the football sponsorship? team's spectator numbers How will that affect the pizza place's Survey current cusbrand or public tomers at the pizza image?
+Key inquiry question Information needed Possible sources of information Is it a good idea for the local pizza place to sponsor the local football team?
+How much would it cost to sponsor the local football team?
+What is the football team offering in return?
+Who/how many people will see the sponsorship?
+How will that affect the pizza place's brand or public image?
+Contact the football club for information Survey past or current sponsors on their experience sponsoring the team Conduct fieldwork into the football team's spectator numbers Survey current customers at the pizza place

-Source 1 A guide for planning the direction of an economic or business inquiry
+Source 3 A guide for planning the direction of an economic or business inquiry